 Therapeutic uses of Fennel

-- Disorders of females such as menstrual cramps, pain during periods, less breast milk, pain in vulva etc.
+- Disorders of females such as menstrual cramps, pain during periods, less breast milk, pain in the vulva, etc.

 - Reparatory Problems such as Cough, Dry Cough, Asthma